nikodunk/blog/content/how-to-chain-functions-with-await-async.md

 The code does:

 * We have 2 sync functions (no issues here).
-* Then we have async courseEmail which gets the course's email address from firebase.
-This is async, and will return (or resolve in promise parlance) the courseEmail we need to run the next 2 functions.
-The next 2 functions, savetoCloudFireStore() and sendEmailWithSendGrid() _must_ not be run before getAssociatedEmailOfcCourseWIthCourseId is run, or courseEmail is undefined and everything goes to shit.
-For this, the promise is important.
+* Then we have async function getAssociatedEmailOfCourseWithCourseId() which gets the course's email address from firebase.
+We don't know how long getting stuff from Firestore will be so it's async, and will return (or resolve in promise parlance) the courseEmail we need to run the next 2 functions.
+* The next 2 functions, savetoCloudFireStore() and sendEmailWithSendGrid() _must_ not be run before getAssociatedEmailOfCourseWithCourseId() is run, or courseEmail will be undefined and everything goes to shit.
+So they must await courseEmail to be defined (the promise to resolve), then run.
 * Finally, res.send() must not be sent until saveToCloudFirestore() and sendEmailWithSendGrid() have been run, otherwise the cloud function will stop before the work is done.
-For this, we save the saveToCloudFireStore and sendEmailWithSendgrid's responses (the stuff they return) into a varialble _who's sole purpose is to mark when the above function is done_.
+For this, we save the saveToCloudFireStore and sendEmailWithSendgrid's responses (the stuff they return) into a varialble _who's sole purpose is to mark when the above function as done_.
 Then we do a sweet little if statement, which is basically does the same thing as a .then() before – wait's till both of these variables (saveDonePromise and emailDonePromise) are defined then runs.

 Code below.